soda-lab/sept-2020/README.md

 # Data Science Evaluation Tasks
-Please submit the completed tasks to A/Prof Amir Aryani by email.

 ## Knowledge Extraction and AI
 Objective: Testing skills and capabilities in working with big/complex data.